Terms and Conditions of Business

 6. Any other claims for damages, contractual penalties or loss of profit shall remain unrecognized, unless they can be proven to be based on the deliberate or grossly negligent breach of contract on the part of the contractor or any one of his assistants or agents.

-9. The Manufacturer is not liable for material damage to shipments procured from third parties and forwarded to the Purchasing Party unchanged.
-He is entitled to withdraw from the contract insofar as he has not received the delivery item(s) in spite of having previously concluded a general purchasing agreement; liability in the case of a deliberate or grossly negligent breach of contract remains unaffected.
-The Manufacturer shall inform the Purchasing Party immediately about non-punctual delivery of items and, should he wish to withdraw from the contract.
-Any consideration received shall be refunded forthwith.
+9. The Manufacturer is not liable for material defects in goods he receives from third parties and forwards unchanged to the Purchasing Party.
+He is entitled to withdraw from the contract if, despite having previously concluded a corresponding purchasing agreement, he does not receive the goods.
+Liability for intentional acts or gross negligence remains unaffected.
+The Manufacturer shall promptly inform the Purchasing Party about the non-availability of the goods; any consideration received will be refunded without delay.

 10. No responsibility is accepted for damage resulting from inappropriate or improper application, faulty or defective installation or operation on the part of the Purchasing Party, or third parties working for or in the installation of the Purchasing Party or third parties, or resulting from normal wear and tear, defective or careless treatment, inappropriate operating resources, substitute materials, defective construction work, inappropriate support medium, or the effect of chemical, electrochemical or electrical substances or equipment, unless they can be proven to be the result of deliberate or gross negligent actions on the part of the Manufacturer.
 In the case of electric equipment: the regulations laid down by the association of German electrical engineers apply.